thedatadev/language-study-aid/README.md

 # Language Study Aid (tentative name)

+## NOTE: Currently the project is focused on Japanese language learners.
+Support for other languages to be added at a later date

 ## Description (of MVP)
 An application to make developing proficient reading and listening skills in foreign languages easy for language learners.
 The application serves as a recommender engine for online text articles as well as videos that suit a learner's proficiency level.